RodrigoMejias/Soccermetrics/README.md

 a.)
 Data - "results.csv"

 b.)
-Data Exploration & Visualization - " "
+Data Exploration & Visualization - "Soccermetrics- Visualization"

 c.)
 Predicting the winner of the 2018 World Cup - " "